 But uncertainty brings with it so much complexity.
 We need to have contingency plans for everything.
 Summer camp?
 Vacation to Yellowstone?
 Will I still have a job and a paycheck?
 Will the kids go back to school in the fall?
 It’s exhausting.

 Last year I got really interested in the practice of simplicity.
 I wanted to simplify my spaces, my systems, my calendar and my mind.
-Three excellent books taught me a lot: “The More of Less” by Joshua Becker, “Unstuffed” by Ruth Soukup, and “Essentialism: The Disciplined Pursuit of Less” by George McKeown.
+Three excellent books taught me a lot: “The More of Less” by Joshua Becker, “Unstuffed” by Ruth Soukup, and “Essentialism: The Disciplined Pursuit of Less” by Greg McKeown.
 These books taught me how to be intentional about what really matters, and ruthlessly get rid of everything else.

-In “The More of Less,” Joshua Becker describes all of his efforts at minimalism and simplicity as “the intentional promotion of the things we most value and the removal of anything that distracts us from them.”
+In “The More of Less,” Joshua Becker describes his efforts at minimalism and simplicity as “the intentional promotion of the things we most value and the removal of anything that distracts us from them.”
 That year of working to simplify my spaces, my systems, my calendar and my mind is helping me gain some clarity now.
 How can I work to figure out what is essential during this time, eliminate what is non-essential (like a 10-step skincare routine), and build a simple system that makes execution as effortless as possible.
 What really matters versus what is “just good” in life?
 What are those VERY FEW highest value contributions to the world and to my family I can make right now?

 My highest value contribution right now is to keep as much peace and joy and laughter in the house as possible during this quarantine.
 Here are a few things I’m trying to prioritize to get there.